amy14rubio/amy14rubio/README.md

 ### About Me જ⁀➴
 - Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer
-- Born and raised in Queens, NY.
+- Born and raised in Queens, NY
 - Outside of work I like graphic design, video editing, playing music, and listening to podcasts
 - Let's connect via email: amyruth.rubio@gmail.com